dhislop17/plordle/README.md

     - Green in any column means a successful match
     - Yellow in the position column means the mystery player has the same position type but normally plays in a different role (ex: Correctly guessed a Defender but specifically guessed a Left Back when the mystery player was a Center Back)
     - Yellow in the age or number column means the mystery player is within 5 of the guessed player's age or shirt number
+    - Yellow in the country column means the mystery player is from the same continent but not the same country

 ## Demo
 *NEW GIF COMING SOON  - Guessing the daily player for 7/8/22 - Harry Lewis (former Southampton Goalkeeper)*